What Do Public Adjusters Do?

 The first and most obvious difference is that they work for the Insurance company and NOT the policyholder.
 Public Adjusters work only for the public and are paid by the public, not the insurance company.
 It’s also much more difficult to become a state licensed PA than a standard staff adjuster or independent adjuster.

 Another major difference is the apprenticeship.
-Staff and Independent adjusters are not required to apprentice for a year or any set amount of time as a trainee.
+Staff and Independent adjusters are not required to apprentice for 6 months or any set amount of time as a trainee.
 The motive is different, the program is different, the testing is different, and of course the state license and regulation is different.
 A Staff or Independent can become a PA, but they have to concede to all of the requirements and relinquish their current license as a Staff or Independent Adjuster.
 They cannot represent both the Insurance Company and the property owner because that would obviously be a major conflict of interest.

 Staff and Independent Adjusters can often be one-sided, biased, and nit-picky, scrutinizing the damages to avoid awarding proper payment, or denying legitimate claims all together.
 The Insurance company they work for keeps record of how much they’re paying out, and if it reaches a certain number, their job could be in jeopardy.
 So, they’re pressured to keep their claim payouts as low as possible, to save the insurance company money.